Sigafoos/xmlrpc-meta/README.md

 * string `username`
 * string `password`
 * int `post_id`
 * array `fields`: Optional.
 List of meta fields to return.
-If `null` then all fields will be teturned
+If `null` then all fields will be returned

 ### Returns
 * array of structs